-The project has been categorised B, following an Initial Environmental and Social Examination ("IESE").
-The IESE confirmed that the Project's potential adverse impacts would be localised and readily addressed through careful design as well as the implementation of mitigation measures and appropriate management practices.
-The environmental and social due diligence ("ESDD") was carried out by independent consultants and it covered a review of the solid waste management company's current environmental and social management practices and existing facilities and operations, and an Environmental and Social Analysis of the Project.
+The project has been categorised B, following an Initial Environmental and Social Examination (“IESE”).
+The IESE confirmed that the Project’s potential adverse impacts are localised and readily addressed through careful design as well as the implementation of mitigation measures and appropriate management practices.
+The Environmental and Social Due Diligence (“ESDD”) was carried out by independent consultants and covered a review of the solid waste management company’s current environmental and social management practices at existing facilities and operations, and an Environmental and Social Analysis of the Project.

-ESDD confirmed that the project will bring significant environmental benefits including a binary collection system, separation and treatment of waste prior to landfill disposal (MBT), improvements to the existing landfill (e.g. installation of leachate and landfill gas management systems) enabling EU compliant landfill operations, energy production from gas and medical waste sterilisation.
-The project aim to reduce the municipal solid waste (MSW) landfilled significantly from 88 per cent to 35 per cent.
-It is planned that landfill gas will be captured and flared and this should bring about a significant GHG reduction by 78 per cent or 240,000 tonnes CO2-eq/a.
-The project benefits also include rehabilitation of three waste collection centres and a new vehicle and maintenance depot that will be built.
-Further improvements that will be realised include support with public education and awareness raising programmes, a Research and Development (R&D) system to further improve the efficiency of the ISWM and assessment of new technologies that could be employed in the future.
+ESDD confirmed that the project will bring significant environmental benefits including a binary collection system, separation and treatment of waste prior to landfill disposal (MBT), improvements to the existing landfill (e.g. installation of leachate and landfill gas management systems) enabling EU compliant landfill operations and medical waste sterilisation.
+The project aims to reduce Municipal Solid Waste (MSW) landfilled from 88% to 35%.
+It is planned that landfill gas will be captured and flared and this should bring about a significant GHG reduction by up to 82% or 110,000 tonnes CO2-eq/a.
+The project benefits also include rehabilitation of three waste collection centres and a new vehicle and maintenance depot.
+Further improvements that will be realised include support with public education and awareness raising programmes, a Research and Development system to further improve the efficiency of the integrated solid waste management and assessment of new technologies that could be employed in the future.
 In addition, the company will set up an automation and data processing system.
 There will be employment created both during the construction phase and operation of the new facilities.

-The CAKAB landfill which has been operational since 2009 is located in a naturally degraded area of an old trass quarry with no significant flora or fauna presence.
-The closest settlements to the landfill site are Kemel Village and Musakoy, at distances of 3.0 km and 1.8 km respectively from the site.
-The Hydrogeological Risk Assessment (HRA) has not identified any surface water bodies hydraulically connected with groundwater beneath the landfill within a distance of 5 km from the site.
-Based on the results of the HRA, the risk of the CAKAB landfill to the aquifer downgradient from the site is considered to be low.
+The CAKAB landfill, which has been operational since 2009, is located in a naturally degraded area of an old trass quarry with no significant flora or fauna presence.
+The closest settlements to the landfill site are Kemel Village and Musaköy, at distances of 3.0 km and 1.8 km from the site, respectively.
+The Hydrogeological Risk Assessment (HRA) has not identified any surface water bodies hydraulically connected with groundwater aquifer beneath the landfill within a distance of 5 km from the site.
+Based on the results of the HRA, the risk of the ÇAKAB landfill to the aquifer downgradient from the site is considered to be low.

-ESAP has been prepared and will be agreed with the Client before Board to address the identified environmental and social issues and impacts during preparation, construction and operation of the project to bring the Project closer to meeting EBRD Performance Requirements.
-Key ESAP requirements include development and implementation of an environmental and health and safety (EHS) management system and audit program; obtaining environmental permits and licenses at the appropriate stage of landfill development including clearance for a new EIA; clean-up of small dumpsite on route to landfill; for medical waste sterilisation plant, audit of upstream waste producers and development of strict waste acceptance procedures; development of pest control measures; further environmental assessments as identified in the gap analysis of EIA and an ecology baseline study for landscape changes and the MBT plant development; development of a Landfill Closure and Restoration Plan; implementation of a process to provide support to workers who lose their jobs at the BAROS Recycling Facility to enable them secure other jobs, development of a comprehensive set of landfill operating procedures including an Environmental Monitoring Plan); undertaking a Stability Risk Assessment and a bioaerosols risk assessment; ensuring new developments at the landfill conform with Best Available Techniques (BAT); consideration of EHS during the tender process; review of existing landfill operating and H&S procedures, performing a gap analysis and develop and implement a site specific set of H&S procedures; setting appropriate tariff levels to avoid affordability issues; development of site specific HR policy and procedures; implementation of a Stakeholder Engagement Plan (SEP) and supporting authorities with public awareness campaigns and educational activities.
+An ESAP has been developed to address the identified environmental and social issues and impacts during preparation, construction and operation of the project to structure the Project to meet EBRD Performance Requirements.
+Key ESAP requirements include development and implementation of an environmental and health and safety (EHS) management system and audit program; obtaining environmental permits and licenses at the appropriate stage of landfill development including clearance for a new EIA; clean-up of small dumpsite on route to landfill; for medical waste sterilisation plant, audit of upstream waste producers and development of strict waste acceptance procedures; development of pest control measures; further environmental assessments as identified in the gap analysis of EIA and an ecology baseline study for landscape changes and the MBT plant development; development of a Landfill Closure and Restoration Plan; development of a comprehensive set of landfill operating procedures including an Environmental Monitoring Plan; undertaking a Stability Risk Assessment and a bioaerosols risk assessment; ensuring new developments at the landfill conform with Best Available Techniques; consideration of EHS during the tender process; review of existing landfill operating and H&S procedures, performing a gap analysis and develop and implement a site specific set of H&S procedures; setting appropriate tariff levels to avoid affordability issues; development of site specific HR policy and procedures; implementation of a Stakeholder Engagement Plan (SEP) and supporting authorities with public awareness campaigns and educational activities.